derekmerck/OrthancDocker/README.md

 ## Run Orthanc on ARM

 [Packet.net][] rents bare-metal 96-core `aarch64` [Cavium ThunderX] servers for $0.50/hour.
-Packet's affiliated [Works On Arm][] program provided build-time for developing these cross-platform images.
+Packet's affiliated [Works On Arm][] program provided build-time for developing and testing these cross-platform images.

 [Cavium ThunderX]: https://www.cavium.com/product-thunderx-arm-processors.html
 [Packet.net]: https://packet.net
 [Works On Arm]: https://www.worksonarm.com

 You can confirm that the appropriate image has been pulled by inspecting the value of `.Config.Labels.architecture`.
-Note this is creator-defined label that is _different_ than the `.Architecture` key -- which appears to _always_ report as `amd64`.
+(Note this is a creator-defined label that is _different_ than the `.Architecture` key -- which appears to _always_ report as `amd64`.)

 ```bash
 $ docker pull derekmerck/orthanc